 Spaghetti Squash: The flesh is a darker yellow color.
 It is very stringy and a good pasta substitute.
 This is the earliest type of squash we grow.
 They are ready to eat when the outside turns a bright yellow.

-Orange: The flesh is orange and smooth-textured.
+Sunshine: The flesh is orange and smooth-textured.
 It is similar in taste to a butternut.

 Buttercup: The flesh is dark orange with a smooth texture.
 It is generally a little drier than the butternut and is a favorite among our customers.

 Sweet Dumpling: The flesh is yellow with a smooth texture.
-It is very sweet and is a Sam family favorite.
+It is very sweet and is a Sam family favorite!

 Butternut: The flesh is orange, smooth-textured, and has a unique sweet flavor.